Easy hiking trails in Malaysia

 But if you’re anything like me, you’re not afraid to admit that your version of hiking is as good as walking up a flight of stairs.
 Thankfully easy hiking trails exist, and people like us have the chance to give this activity a go.

-Good news if you don’t want to be left out when your friends opt for outdoorsy getaways: There are lots of beginner-friendly hiking trails that aren’t too far away in Malaysia, all with stunning views.
+Good news if you don’t want to be left out when your friends opt for outdoorsy getaways: There are lots of beginner-friendly hiking trails in Malaysia, all with stunning views.

 1. Mount Pulai, Johor – only 90mins from Singapore